The ARCOS Suite of Solutions can be implemented now to take on today’s toughest challenge – COVID-19.

-ARCOS Callout, Crew Manager, the ARCOS Mobile App, Mobile Workbench, Incident Manager and Resource Assist and Resource Assist Lite are proven solutions that manage people and work every day and during periods of challenging operations.
+ARCOS Callout, Crew Manager, the ARCOS Mobile App, Mobile Workbench, Incident Manager, Resource Assist and Resource Assist Lite and now, ARCOS Mobile Callout Create are proven solutions that manage people and work every day and during periods of challenging operations.
 Customers are using them now to keep crews safe and compliant with social distancing guidelines.
 Read how ARCOS Mobile Workbench helped Grant County Public Utility District in this article from T&D World and how ARCOS adapted Callout to fit El Paso Electric‘s coronavirus crew’s needs.

 Manage PPE Equipment, Hotel Logistics, and Travel Logging with Crew Manager

 You can ensure that employees have enough PPE equipment with ARCOS Crew Manager.
 Crew Manager can be used to track equipment and update inventory (this can also be accomplished in ARCOS Mobile Workbench).
 This data usage can help replenishment thresholds and mark that crews have essential safety equipment before they head out to a job site.

 With some initial set-up, Crew Manager customers can manage hotel logistics.
 The concept of using Crew Manager logistics to plan for hotel rooms can also be extended to smaller tent cities, trailers, or other alternatives like base camps so you can limit the exposure and congregation of workers.

 Crew Manager also provides a historical record of who and where everyone has traveled.
 This information is helpful in the case of a positive COVID-19 test and any ensuing quarantine process that may take place.